muhgifariakbar/Movie-Library/README.md

 # How do I run the test?

-0. fill all .env as template
-1. npm i
-2. npx sequelize-cli db:create --env test
+1. npx sequelize-cli db:create --env test
-3. npx sequelize-cli db:migrate --env test
+2. npx sequelize-cli db:migrate --env test
-4. npx sequelize-cli db:seed:all --env test
+3. npx sequelize-cli db:seed:all --env test

 # How do I start?

 1. npm start
+2. npm test -> (to start test)

 # How to access endpoint